BORoS49/UCI-Cloud-Networking/README2.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below:
+SSH into your jumpbox and follow the steps below:
-- Copy the file to ansible:/root.
+- Copy the file to your ansible container.
 - Update the filebeat.yml file to include the ELK ip
 - Run the playbook, and navigate to Kibana in your windows RDP to check that the installation worked as expected.

-The files that were used and include are - filebeat-playbook.yml this file was acquired from a secure credible website written by a trusted source
+The files that were used and include are:
+- filebeat-playbook.yml
+- filebeat-configuration.yoml
+- metricbeat-playbook.yml
+- metricbeat-configuration.yml
+- ansible_config.yml
+- install-elk.yml
-- You have to edit and reconfigure the configuration file.
+- You have to edit and reconfigure the configurations file.

-The way I specified which machine to install the ELK server on versus the way in which to install Filebeat on . by navigating to the ansible director while the Is the elk server was more automated by  was done in hosts file and the file beat was configured prior to by changing lines 1106 and making it my 10.10.0.27 and the doing the same to 1806 in the filebeat.yml file prior to importingin to docker.
-- _The url you want to navigate is http://10.10.2.31:5601/ to make sure that elk is working
+- The url you want to navigate is your windows ip:5601 to make sure that elk/dvwa is working

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- **Bonus** **Step by Step**

 Step 1: Use CloudFormation to form a Network Stack: VPC, Subnets, Route Tables, IGW, NAT